Bambo-Rambo/TinyFinder/Notes.md

 To generate the results for other methods like wild RNG, hordes etc, the Hex Rand passes through a final function (Rand(n)) where  [0-n)  is the range of possible results in what I will call Int Rand.
 For the most cases, n = 100.

-It's important to note, that every time a variable (sync, ratio, slot etc) is calculated, the Int Rand advances by one.
+It's important to note, that every time a variable (sync, ratio, slot etc) is calculated, the Int Rand advances by one (rand call).
 This is important for the randomness of the results but is also necessary for one more reason.
 Read below.

 If rand < 50, the nature syncs for that index.
 Also for normal Wild/Fishing/Friend Safari, the encounter ratio, becomes the Rand's value.